New

 prose, it explains many of the key principles that underlie a variety of

-alternative theoretical perspectives (including institutionalist
+alternative theoretical perspectives (including institutionalist economics,

-presented in a typical introductory macroeconomics textbook, Reintroducing
+typical introductory macroeconomics textbook, Reintroducing Macroeconomics

-approach, while simultaneously introducing them to a broader range of ideas
+simultaneously introducing them to a broader range of ideas about the causes and

-about the causes and appropriate policy responses to a wide range of common
+appropriate policy responses to a wide range of common economic problems.

 See the link for detailed information.

-Empirical Post Keynesian Economics; Looking
+Empirical Post Keynesian Economics; Looking at the Real World

 Steven Pressman, Monmouth University